 Clothing & Layers

-Remember your camera and don’t forget to pack extra memory cards or plenty of film (you’ll likely take more photos than you ever imagined), extra batteries, or your battery charger.
-You may want to store your camera in a waterproof case and bring heavy-gauge resealable plastic bags as extra protection for your camera and film.
+You may want to store your camera in a waterproof case and/or bring heavy-gauge resealable plastic bags as extra protection for your camera and film.

-We provide each cabin with two robes, hair dryer, alarm clock, umbrellas, towels and toiletries (shampoo, conditioner, and bodywash).
+Your cabin comes complete with two robes, hair dryer, alarm clock, umbrellas, towels and shampoo, conditioner, and bodywash.